rangle/angular-training-slides/slides/src/content/unit-testing.md

 ---

-## Change detection
+## Change Detection

-We must tell angular when to run change detection during our tests.
-We can do that using the fixture:
+- We must tell Angular when to run change detection during our tests
+- Use the fixture to do this:

+_src/app/app.component.spec.ts_
 ```ts
 fixture = TestBed.createComponent(AppComponent);
 fixture.detectChanges()
 ```

+---

+## Change Detection

-We can indicate that we want **automatic change detection** when cofiguring our test module like this:
+- Can indicate that we want *automatic change detection* when configuring our test module

+_src/app/app.component.spec.ts_
 ```ts
 TestBed.configureTestingModule({
   declarations: [ ],